The Proverbs 31 Woman

 The very first verse of the passage gives us a remarkable clue.
 Common translations speak of an excellent wife or a wife of noble character or a virtuous wife.
 These are by no means inappropriate translations, and we must keep that in mind.
 But I do think they tend to be biased translations, defaulting away from bold, masculine colors toward more stereotypical female, pastel colors.
 Let me explain.

 The English word “excellent” or “virtuous” is the Hebrew word chayil.
 This word, used to describe the woman in the passage, is a masculine noun.
 Moreover, of the 243 times it is used in the Old Testament, only five are ever used with regard to a woman (Ruth 3:1, 4:11; Proverbs 12:4, 31:10, and 31:29).
 The other 238 times it is employed it refers either to men of valor, valiant armies, or, generally, men of great nobility (think “knights”).
-When the word is used in those contexts it is often translated into the English with words about valor, might, strength, and so forth.
+When the word is used in such contexts it is often translated into the English with words about valor, might, strength, and so forth.
 In its most common form it evokes notions of military might and a warrior’s strength, making it a fitting echo of the ezer-warrior we observe in Genesis 2:18 and 20.

 Talk about recasting the whole tone of Proverbs 31:10 and following.
 Now the mild-mannered woman of virtue is presented as a solider, a warrior, a woman of valor.
 Think Joan of Arc!
 In her challenging book Half the Church, Carolyn Custis James offers this clearer glimpse of the Proverbs 31 Woman: